hapikit/hapikit.github.io/tools.md

 {% endhighlight %}

+The Link class itself does not actually build the HTTP request, it holds a chain of RequestBuilders that do all the work.

 ## RequestBuilder
 RequestBuilder is an implementation of the [chain of responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) for allowing link classes to compose the construction behaviour of request messages.
 Usually the construction of HTTP header values are independent from each other and frequently applicable to multiple link types.
 Encapsulating the behaviour in chainable RequestBuilder classes allows the code to be isolated and reused.